Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Benchmark Setup

 \end{small}

-\tyw{\paragraph{Desiderate for evaluation pipeline.} In each setting from \Cref{table:overview}, we assume that we have enough labeled samples from the source domain to train a model and a limited number of samples from the target domain.
-Unless specified, in each method we choose the best hyperparameter configuration with the highest out-of-distribution accuracy, as evaluated on these samples from the target domain.
-Note that the sample size from the target domain is not enough to train a new model or apply transfer learning procedures (e.g., \cite{bastani2021predicting}) due to large variance and we only utilize these samples for hyperparameter tuning after the initial training process.
-Nonetheless, our evaluation pipeline gives robust methods, such as DRO, an edge against non-robust methods by selecting the ambiguity set size based on the target samples instead of worst-case assumptions.
-We provide training details in \Cref{app:traindetail}. }
+\paragraph{Desiderate for evaluation pipeline.} In each setting from \Cref{table:overview}, we assume that we have sufficient labeled samples from the source domain to train a model and \wty{128 labeled samples} from the target domain \wty{used for validating and selecting the optimal hyperparameter configuration}.
+Unless specified, in each method, we choose the best hyperparameter configuration with the highest out-of-distribution accuracy, as evaluated on these samples from the target domain.
+Note that 128 samples from the target domain are insufficient to train a new model or apply transfer learning procedures (e.g., \cite{bastani2021predicting}) due to high-dimensional features (e.g., 76 features in Setting 1).
+Therefore, we only utilize these samples for hyperparameter tuning after the initial training process. \wty{Empirically in Setting 1, our proposed evaluation pipeline outperforms alternative pipelines, such as directly training a separate model for each target domain using only the 128 target-domain samples.}

+Nonetheless, our evaluation pipeline gives robust methods, such as DRO, an edge against non-robust methods by selecting the ambiguity set size based on the target samples instead of worst-case assumptions. \wty{For DRO methods with limited samples from the target domain, we compare our validation approach against other alternatives based on the upper confidence bound (UCB) approach—i.e., computing the radius of the ambiguity set to ensure that the target distribution falls into the ambiguity set with high probability~\citep{lee2018minimax}.
+We find that the UCB-based approach tends to underperform due to the overly conservative nature of the resulting ambiguity sets.} We provide training details \wty{and detailed comparison of different evaluation pipelines and DRO validation approaches} in \Cref{app:traindetail}.